-Programmers want to know everything possible when making music decisions.
-That’s understandable.
+Programmers want to know everything possible about every song.
 The more detail and insight, the more we can fine-tune the playlist.
 It’s part of the pursuit of a perfect radio station.
-But in the endless chase for more information, we often create radio stations out of step with the audience.
-And one cause of that is asking music research respondents about burn.
+But losing touch with the audience is accessible in the endless chase for data.
+One example of that is asking about burn in music research.

 Asking listeners if they are tired of a song is useless because the results are redundant.
 At worst, including a separate question about burn can damage scores of the biggest, most popular hit songs.